Avik-Das-567/Keras-Tuner-Hyperparameter-Optimization/README.md

 * The optimal model is retrieved and trained further.
 * Final performance is evaluated using validation accuracy, demonstrating the effectiveness of the optimized hyperparameter configuration.

-The result is a model that achieves improved performance compared to arbitrary or manually selected configurations.
+The resulting model achieves improved performance compared to baseline or manually selected configurations.

 ---